kdesai2018/ultimate-hackathon-starting-guide/getting-started-github/README.md

 ![XKCD Git Comic](https://imgs.xkcd.com/comics/git.png "source: xkcd.com")

 ## What is Github?
 **Git** is a distributed version-control system created by Linux Torvalds (creator of the Linux OS). **GitHub** is a company headquartered in San Francisco, CA that provides end-to-end git hosting.
-Knowing the difference between these two isn't integral, but might prevent you from making an embarassing mistake.
+Knowing the difference between these two isn't integral, but might help you google stuff better.

 Programmers use Git to store multiple versions of their code (hence the name Version Control System (VCS)).
 Github is the most popular platform to host these revisions.
 In fact, you're looking at this code on a Github repository right now!
 Github will allow you to share your code, collaborate with other developers and test certain aspects of your codebase!
 There are competitors to Github out there (like Bitbucket), but since I haven't used them, I won't comment on their functionality/usefulness.
 For hackathon purposes, Github can be really useful for collaborating with teammates and making sure changes don't get lost.